nozhanb/policeCar/README.md

 # 3. Jetson Nano Developer Kit

+## 3.1 Installation
-You can find a good introduction on Jetson nano develper kit and the installation process [here](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#intro).
+You can find a good introduction on seting up your Jetson nano develper kit [here](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#intro), however, below you can find a very short summary of the steps you need to take to prepare your Jetson device.

+1- You need to have a microSD card

+2- Download ___Jetson Nano Developer Kit SD Card Image___ [here](https://developer.nvidia.com/jetson-nano-sd-card-image-r3223)

+3- Write the image to your microSD card using [Etcher](https://www.balena.io/etcher/)(pick the one that suits your opperating system)

+4- After writing the image to your microSD card insert the card into your Jetson device

+5- Power on and you are good to go!

+## 3.2 Running Your Model on Jetson

+The operating system on the Jetson is a linux operting system.
+Next, you need to provide internet connection to your device.
+Once that is done you need to install all the necessary python packages.
+Once python packages are installed you need to paste your

 # 3.1 Pin input and ouput